What Are Poker Chips

 8. Include Chip Colors for Tournaments

-- In tournament play, you may need to color-up or replace smaller denominations as blinds increase.
+- As blinds increase in tournament play, you may need to colour up or replace smaller denominations.
 Make sure you have extra chips of higher denominations for this purpose.

 9. Buy a Quality Chip Set